Last Updated on April 9, 2021 by Ellen Christian

 - Avoid alcohol and caffeine.
 Both can cause irritable bowel syndrome to flare up.

 - Drink more water.
 Drinking enough fluids every day can help manage your symptoms.
 Water can soothe stomach upsets.

 - Manage the bacteria in your digestive system.
 A common cause of IBS is an overgrowth of bacteria in your digestive system.
-Managing that bacteria with a probiotic can help reduce your symptoms.
+So, managing that bacteria with a probiotic can help reduce your symptoms.

-Not all probiotics are the same.
+Not all probiotics are the same when it comes to managing irritable bowel syndrom.
 There isn’t a one size-fits-all-solution when it comes to managing chronic gastro conditions.
-But VSL#3, unlike other probiotics on the market, has been clinically studied and proven to be beneficial in the dietary management of IBS, UC and pouchitis. *VSL#3 is a high-potency probiotic medical food and must be used under medical supervision.
+But VSL#3, unlike other probiotics on the market, has been clinically studied and proven to be beneficial in the dietary management of IBS, UC, and pouchitis. *VSL#3 is a high-potency probiotic medical food and must be used under medical supervision.

 VSL#3 is available online at www.vsl3.com or you may visit the pharmacy locator to find your nearest location http://www.vsl3.com/pharmacy-locator/united-states/.
 Use the coupon code “Doctor” at checkout on VSL3.com to receive $5 off your next purchase

 VSL#3® is a high potency probiotic medical food that’s clinically proven in the dietary management of IBS, ulcerative colitis, and ileal pouch.
-To learn more visit www.vsl3.com and LIKE the brand on Facebook.
+So, to learn more visit www.vsl3.com and LIKE the brand on Facebook.